felixleopoldo/benchpress/docs/source/module_add.rst

 Template structure
 ------------------

+..
 In this section we show the content for the module template `new_params <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params>`__.

-This template runs `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params/script.R>`__ (shown below) but you may change either the entire file or the content of it.
+This template runs `script.R <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_params/script.R>`__ (:numref:`new_params_script`) but you may change either the entire file or the content of it.

 .. code-block:: python
+    :name: new_params_rule
+    :caption: rule.smk in the new_params template.

     rule:
         name: